 Did you catch that?
-Cause = food allergies.
+Cause = inflammation from immune reactions to various foods.
 I can’t make this shit up, people!
 The last five years of hell are because I was eating foods that my body doesn’t deal with well (for forty years).
 I’ll write up all the details (it will be a VERY long post, I warn you) but this is the gist of my answers.

 It is stunning and overwhelming to think of this one case, mine, and wonder how many more people out there suffering with crazy health scares that don’t make any sense might have similar causes.
 It’s a soapbox topic from the beginning of my blog, this food that isn’t a food and how terrible we eat as a country, but this takes it to a whole new level.
 Don’t you agree?

 Stay tuned if you want nitty gritty details because you know I’ll share them!
 And my dietitian is doing a case study of me (look, mom, real science and shit!) to publish.
 Maybe I can somehow help others in similar circumstances by sharing my story.
 For me, I’m just glad I get to eat meat again!